 Business benefits: people want to spend less time performing a task and one of the ways is using a bot to order something or find out information.
 Therefore use that opportunity to become even more available to the general public via Siri or Alexa or usual messenger chatbots.

-AI assistants are amongst the most exciting developments in the field of big data & machine learning.
+Conversational User Interfaces are amongst the most exciting developments in the field of big data & machine learning.
 The way they managed to establish themselves on the market is nothing short of staggering.
 AI assistants can be a viable option for eCommerce Marketplaces and service-oriented companies.

 While its primary function is to interact with the customers and provide them with the relevant information, the interaction itself presents a rather useful sleigh of insights into how customers are formulating their queries and what are they looking for.

 Because of machine learning algorithms, the whole system can upgrade itself and adapt to the particular customer with more and more examples to lean upon.
 This information can be further used to adjust your business model and targeting of the marketing campaigns.

 The most well-known AI Assistants are Amazon’s Alexa and Apple’s Siri.